doubletgeekedup/int-dashboard/replit.md

 - All server services now consistently use ConfigManager for environment-agnostic configuration
 - Updated console logging to reference config.yaml instead of environment variables for clarity
 - Note: package.json scripts still use NODE_ENV (can't be modified) but application ignores it in favor of config.yaml
+- Simplified external services to use URL-only configuration (no API keys) as string values
+- Updated external service fetch operations to remove all authentication headers
+- Created comprehensive WINDOWS_SETUP.md guide with Windows-specific NODE_ENV troubleshooting

 **July 24, 2025 - Government-Level Knowledge Retention System**
 - Implemented secure knowledge retention system for confidential environments where external LLM data persistence is prohibited